 Does insurance cover LASIK?

-Normally insurance does not cover the cost for laser eye surgery.
+Normally insurance does not cover the cost of laser eye surgery.
 However, some insurance companies offer reduced rates depending on memberships and other group associations, like military or AAA holders.

 What about HSAs and FSAs?